bahadirsaylan/newtab/README.md

   - > Currently supported: Google, DuckDuckGo, Yahoo, Bing and Ecosia.
 - Powerful search across all your sites from one place.
 - Stores all data privately in your browser's inbuilt local storage.
+- Re-arrange and re-categorize your sites to your liking.
 - Off course, dark mode.

 ---